The tropical metropolis of Miami is a vibrant and exciting place to explore. Here are our favorite day trips and tours from Miami.

 You can either take this day trip to Miami as another booked tour, or you could rent a car and go on a road trip down one of the most scenic routes in the US.

 Once you’ve arrived in Key West, you get around 6 hours of free time to explore the island.
-The tour guide might offer you some water sports or snorkeling activities or, alternatively, you can stay on land and explore the quaint towns on foot.
+The tour guide might offer you some water sports or snorkeling activities, or you can stay on land and explore the quaint towns on foot.

 Be sure to stop by Earnest Hemmingway’s House, Duval Street, Mallory Square, and the infamous red, black, and yellow concrete marker that symbolizes the southern-most point of the continental US.

-For a unique wildlife scene that is actually one of only two places in the world to have its own ecosystem, the Everglades are one of the most beautiful day trips from Miami.
+For a unique wildlife scene that is actually one of only two places in the world to have its own ecosystem, the Everglades is one of the most beautiful day trips from Miami.

 If you love the natural world and would jump at the chance to see some of Florida’s most impressive wildlife in its natural habitat, then this day trip will be right up your street.

-Of course, the obvious sighting, and one that most enthusiasts come to spot, is the American Alligator, of which as estimated 200,000 live in the Everglades.
+Of course, the obvious sighting, and one that most enthusiasts come to spot, is the American Alligator, of which an estimated 200,000 live in the Everglades.

 But a few other creates that you might get a chance to whip your binoculars out for include the banded water-snake, the colorful roseate spoonbill, the shy river otter, the beautiful Florida panther, or even a playful dolphin!